jaspector

 Not publicly stated

-Typical inspection sequence: Pre-construction notice, installation, county inspection during work if requested, final approval, bond release
+Typical sequence: Pre-construction notice, installation, county inspection during work if requested, final approval, bond release

 Utility permit required before installing utility lines through, on, under, or across county roads or highways; county also addresses wastewater and floodplain matters

+Not all construction work requires a permit in unincorporated Randolph County, MO.
 The following work is generally exempt: No public countywide exempt-work list was found for general building work; Emergency utility work may begin before permit issuance, but a permit must be requested within five days.
+When in doubt, confirm with the local building department before starting work.